k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   * Token Timeout, request timeout to the authorization server.

 * **OAuth 2.0 Password Credentials - Basic Auth Headers**, an OAuth protocol grant type flow.
-Fabric provides the client-ID and Client-Secret to the authorization server in the header of the request.
+Fabric provides the client-ID and Client-Secret to the authorization server *in the header of the request*.
 The authentication server then returns the access token used by Fabric for the resource's server calls.
 In Fabric this interface requires the following properties:

   * User, Password, Access Token URL.